Sharks top Red Wings 4-3 in shootout for sixth straight win - WHIZ News

 Logan Couture had three assists and Erik Karlsson and Marc-Edouard Vlasic scored for San Jose.

+“When you’re putting together a winning streak, you’re going to win all kinds of different ways,” Sharks coach Peter DeBoer said.
+“You’re going to put some solid games together, and you’re going to have to win some like this.”

-Andreas Athanasiou scored twice and Taro Hirose added one for Detroit, which has dropped 12 of 16.
+Andreas Athanasiou scored twice and Taro Hirose added one for Detroit, which has lost 12 of 16.

+“We’re obviously in a better spot now than we were six games ago, and we still have a long way to go,” said Karlsson, who played in his 700th NHL game.
+“I think we’re finding ways to win games now.
+I don’t think we played well in Anaheim or tonight in long stretches, but we’re finding a way.”

-Jones had 25 saves and stopped all three Red Wings attempts in the shootout.
+Martin Jones had 25 saves and stopped all three Red Wings attempts in the shootout.
+Among his saves was a sensational one that robbed Brendan Perlini of a power-play goal midway through the second with San Jose up 2-1.

+San Jose’s NHL-best killing unit held the Red Wings scoreless on three power plays including one in overtime.

+“He made massive saves,” Couture said of Jones.
+“That penalty kill, and save in the second was huge … He’s playing great.
+Big reason we got two points was him tonight.”

 Jimmy Howard had 16 saves and stopped 2 of 3 shootout attempts.